 - I use a little bit different method when it comes down to health obsession.
 It's a work in progress, and the goal is to establish good relationship with my body, accept my emotions and learn to live being uncomfortable at times whether it's pain or anxiety.
 Like I said, stress is bad for you, but obsessing over it is much worse.
 It's ok to be anxious, and the reason for it can be very simple sometimes.
 For instance, on some days I drink too much coffee.
 Shortly speaking, I am learning to be ok with not being ok, and through that I am able to have more peace in my life.

 It's not to say that if someone has a very bad condition, they should suck it up and be ok with it.
-I am talking about conditions that you know they are already there, you saw a doctor for that, and now all you can do is to work on the best possible ways of living with it, doing your best to recover.
+I am talking about conditions that you know they are already there, you saw a doctor for that, and now all you can do is doing your best to recover.

 - Last but not least is lowering expectations, being ready for possible outcomes and not getting discouraged if/when things go wrong.
 Of course each one of us wants to feel their best and be control of our health and lives in general, but many things are out of our control, and in order to make it easier for us to cope I think we should be ok with the thought that no everything is going to work out.
 Maybe new medication is not going to work, or you will actually have a terrible flight, etc. But at the end of the day it all comes down to remembering, that no matter what you are going to be ok.

 You can always try something else.
 Your next flight might be better.
 The only thing you have control over is the way how you see a particular situation, and how you are able to deal with the aftermath.
 There is always light in the end.
 That light for me is pillows of my home when I'll feel peace and comfort again, and trees where I will find rest and rejuvenation.